Tabla: Kayda

 A Kayda or Kaida is a type of Tabla composition.
-There are major two types of tabla compositions, fixed (pre-composed) and improvised (composed and improvised at the time of the practicing or performing).
+There are two major types of tabla compositions, fixed (pre-composed) and improvised (composed and improvised at the time of practicing or performing).
 A rhythmic seed (theme) is introduced, which is then used as a basis for elaboration through improvisation and/or composition.
 The word Kayda is an Arabic or Hindi word which means 'rule' or 'a system of rules'.
 The rules for playing a kayda are complex, but in short, one must only use the bols that are in the original theme.
 This original theme is known as a Mukh.
 The kayda form originated in the Delhi Gharana of tabla playing and serves three fundamental and very important roles for tabla players.
-The Dayan (Right side tabla - also known as Dagga) and Bayan (Left side tabla - just known as Tabla) of the Tabla are used in synchronization to form a Kayda.
+The Dayan (right side tabla - also known as Dagga) and Bayan (Left side tabla - just known as Tabla) of the Tabla are used in synchronization to form a Kayda.
 Kaydas can be played in any Tala.
-But in most of the concerts Teental and their Kaydas are played very often.
+But in most of the concerts, Teental and their Kaydas are played very often.
 Note that in talas like Dadra and Keherwa or in thekas like Bhajani, laggis are played, kaydas are not played.
 The reason for this is that these talas/thekas mentioned in the previous line are specifically played for Semi-Classical and light music (Bhajans, Kirtans, Thumris, etc.) and not for Hindustani classical music.
 Different Gharanas have their own Kaydas.